rossbachp/DeciCollab/README.md

 * __Core Focus__:
   * DeciCollab is a repository designed to streamline and document the ideas how architecture decisions made within a collaborative environment.
 Whether it's architectural choices, technical debt, or strategic product decisions, this repository serves as the central hub for all decision-related discussions.
 * __Collaborative Element__:
-  * The name “Collab” points directly to the importance of inclusivity and communication across multiple teams.
+  * The name “Collab” points directly to the importance of inclusivity and communication across multiple teams and inside a small team.
 It implies an open, transparent process where all stakeholders—developers, product owners, architects, and other team members—have a voice in the architetecture decision-making.
 * __Streamlining Decision Tracking__:
   * By using DeciCollab, teams can document decisions through structured templates (such as Architecture Decision Records (ADRs) and Technichal Dept Records (TDRs)) that include the rationale behind decisions, trade-offs, and impacts.
 This helps everyone keep track of past decisions, especially for complex projects or systems.
 * __Optimized for Iteration__: